RXT067/KOSFS/README.md

 # Krey's Operating System From Scratch (KOSFS)

-Abstract: Make operating system from scratch based on <Programming_Language> that is supperior to LinuX..
+Abstract: Make operating system from scratch based on <Programming_Language> that is supperior to Linux that is supperior to windows, MacOS and *OS on a hardware built from scratch..
 Why?
 Knowledge!
 - Blodwen?
 Seems cool
 - Rust?
 Rather contribute to Redox at that point..
 - idris Seems cool